Proven-Paradox/shaper-system/Handbook.md

 # Chapter 1: How to Play
 One of the most important things separating a roleplaying game from simple pretend is the addition of rules.
 In a game with no rules, it can be difficult to make something bad happen to another character.
 And a story where nothing bad happens to the heroes has no sense of adversity.
 Maybe that doesn’t bother you, in which case feel free to get with friends and have a great time just playing pretend with each other, societal norms be damned.
 But if you want to participate in a story where the stakes are high, danger is everywhere, and you don’t know what will happen to your character, you need rules and randomization to make things unpredictable.

-> TODO: Re-write Dox Box intro here
+> Hello.
+This is Dox.
+We're in a box right now.
+Text in a Dox Box is me speaking to the reader directly rather than as part of the rules.
+In these, I'll add clarifications, examples, and recommendations to help understand the rules or run the game smoothly.

+## What you Need to Play
-### Some general rules
+### Required:
-Here are a few general rules that we need to get out of the way, just so there is no confusion.

-You count as your own ally.
-You can target yourself with anything that is listed to target allies.

-When counting squares for movement or range, the count is orthogonal--i.e. excludes diagonal movements.

-Round down during dice rolls.
-If you ever have a fraction, just cut off the fractional bit entirely.
-Even if your roll is (somehow?)
-13.9, it should still be rounded down to a 13.

-In combat, defenders win ties.
-For example, if using an offensive Ability results in the accuracy role matching the defender’s Defense, the Ability misses and the defender suffers no consequence.

-For a tie during opposed Skill checks (such as Empathy versus Deception, or Awareness versus Stealth), both characters reroll until there is no tie.
-Any Boon or Bane on the rolls still apply when rerolling due to a tie.

-If a damage type is not listed, assume the damage to be physical.
+* An Arbiter.
+This is S3's term for game master; the person running everything other than the heroes.
+* At least one player.
+* Access to this page: https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md
+* Each player will need a [Character sheet](https://docs.google.com/spreadsheets/d/1SpLmm85PxUhJBP4AtJBr99vJqZO9HvnlGro7OmUJT9A/edit?usp=sharing).
+* A pair of 10-sided dice for each player (also called d10s). *ALL* rolls in S3 are made with d10s; any time "die" or "dice" are referenced in the rules, it is always a d10.
+  * Alternatively a random number generator, which can be found for free online.
+> If you are playing a character focused on doing elemental damage, you may want to bring three dice.

+### Recommended but not vital:
+* Pencil and paper.
+> Do not use pen or something you can’t easily erase.
+Trust me.
+* A play mat with grid sections large enough to house multiple characters or a dry erase surface to help keep track of character positions.
+* A notebook for each player to write personal notes in.
+* The Arbiter can refer to the [Adversaries and Monsters page](https://github.com/Proven-Paradox/shaper-system/blob/main/Adversaries-and-Monsters.md#adversaries-and-monsters) for pre-created enemies to pit players against.

+### Totally optional, but maybe fun:
+* Miniatures to represent characters in combat.
+* A deck of playing cards or tarot cards (just in case a card game breaks out).
+* Props to illustrate circumstances on the battlefield.

 ## Rolling Dice
 In general when you are asked to roll dice in Story Shaper, you will roll a pair of 10-sided dice.
 This gets you a range of 2 to 20, with results in the middle being significantly more likely than extreme results.
-You will then take the two dice, add the results together, and add a modifier to that which is based on your character’s attributes (more on that later).
+You will then take the two dice, add the results together, and add a modifier to that which is based on your character’s character sheet (more on that later).
 The higher the result, the better you did at the task in question.
 There are instances where a different number of dice will be rolled, but all dice in S3 are 10-sided.

 ### Rerolls
 Some circumstances enable a player to reroll their dice.
-As a general rule, a given die can only be rerolled once, even if the new roll would otherwise qualify to be rerolled.
+A given die can only be rerolled once, even if the new roll would otherwise qualify to be rerolled.

 #### Boon
 Circumstances or character traits sometimes grant a character an advantage that allows them to get favorable dice results in ways other than increasing their modifier.
 This is principally done by granting Boon +X. When a roll is made with Boon +X, the player may reroll one die if it is equal to or less than X. You must take the new roll, even if it is lower.

 > Some examples of Boon in play:
 > Varna makes a Stealth roll with Boon +3.
 He rolls two dice and gets a 2 and a 6.
 He chooses to reroll the 2, getting an 8, giving a final result of 6 + 8 = 14, plus his modifier.
-> Jonny aims a gun and takes a shot that has Boon +2.
-He rolls his the dice and gets a 1 and a 2.
-He can only reroll one die with Boon, so he chooses to reroll the 1 and gets a 4.
-His final result of 2 + 4 = 6, plus any modifiers.
 > Marona is trying to haggle at a shop with Boon +4.
 She rolls a 4 and a 9.
 She is allowed to keep this roll if she likes, but chooses to use the reroll and gets a 1.
 Her final result is 9 + 1 = 10 plus her modifier.

 ##### Boon Splitting
 If a character's Boon magnitude matches or exceeds the sum of both dice, both may be rerolled.

 > For example, Billy Baggins is sniping an enemy, and has Boon 5.
 He rolls a 3 and a 1.
 His Boon level is higher than both dice combined, so he may reroll both.
 He gets a 9 and a 4, resulting in a much stronger hit.
+> As a counter example, Jonny aims a gun and takes a shot that has Boon +2.
+He rolls his the dice and gets a 1 and a 2.
+This is not enough to reroll both dice, so he chooses to reroll the 1 and gets a 4.
+His final result of 2 + 4 = 6, plus any modifiers.

 #### Bane
-The unfavorable complement of Boon, Bane is sometimes imposed on a character when circumstances or sabotage make the character more likely to fail at a task.
-When a roll is made with Bane -X, the player must reroll their highest die if it is equal to or greater than (11 - X).
+The unfavorable complement of Boon, Bane is imposed on a character when circumstances or sabotage make the character more likely to fail at a task.
+When a roll is made with Bane -X, the player must reroll their *highest* die if it is equal to or greater than (11 - X).
 Note that Bane does not go above -5, as rerolling any die below a 6 is statistically advantageous.

 | Bane -X | Reroll a die above... |
 |---------|-----------------------|